Angola's main opposition party challenges election results - letter

 It was not immediately clear whether UNITA's letter to the commission, sent on Monday, was the same complaint.

-UNITA, its longtime opponent, got 43.95%, its best result ever, according to the commission.
+MPLA, it said.
+UNITA, its longtime opponent and former civil war enemy, took about 44%, its best result ever, according to the commission.

 UNITA's letter says the party's representative at the commission "was not granted the right to record in the result sheet his complaint about the electoral results".

-The leader of UNITA, Adalberto Costa Junior, has repeatedly said in the past few days that he does not recognise the results of the vote and that complaints have been filed.
+UNITA leader Adalberto Costa Junior has repeatedly said in the past few days that he does not recognise the results of the vote and that complaints have been filed.

 "UNITA reiterates that it will not recognise the results announced by the National Electoral Commission until the complaints already in its possession are resolved," the party said in its Tuesday statement.